ccarabine/payrollapp/docs/user_manual.md

 Press any key to return to the display payroll menu

-If an record is found, ‘Employment record located’ message will be displayed .
+If a record is found, ‘Employment record located’ message will be displayed .
 This record will be deleted and the user will be prompted to enter the employees hours again which will follow the add employees detail features above

 <details>
 <summary>Click here to view an example</summary>